tanjera/infirmary-integrated/To Do.md

 		- Compiler #if release version only...

 	- Strips X axis not time-based, locked to DateTime...
 		- Causes "arrhythmia" on CPU load/window dragging

 * To debug:

 * Known bugs:
-	- PA catheter populates beats even on pulseless rhythms...
+	- Pulsed rhythms (ABP, IABP_ABP, SPO2, PA) generate waveform too soon to QRS complex
+		- Needs time for electrical capture to translate to mechanical capture...

 * Versions and features to implement:

+	- Rhythm Strips
+		- Normalize() rhythm strips before drawing (normalize amplitude between -1.0 to 1.0)
+		- PatientEditor: Slider bar with offset needing to be zeroed?
+	- Cardiac Rhythms:
-	- DeviceCTG
+		- Chest compressions
-		- PatientEditor: Maternal & Fetal Parameters

 	- DeviceDefibrillator
-	- DeviceIABP
 	- DeviceVentilator